adrianrdntnu/IDATA2304-Project-Group13/README.md

 ## Results
 The final product is a JavaFX application mimicing an administrative program used to administrate a Greenhouse and its sensors.

-Because the program uses fake sensors, it both sends and retreives data from an MQTT broker.
+Because the program uses fake sensors, it both sends to and retreives data from an MQTT broker.

 ## Discussion

 ## Conclusion and future work
-- Future ideas
+* Storing and loading data.
+* Individually start and stop sensors
+* Login page with username and password
+* Modify fake value generator to include time of day as a variable.

 ## References